ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/52-splay-tree.md

 Note that zigzag rotations tend to make the tree more balanced, because they bring subtrees $B$ and $C$ up one level while moving subtree $D$ down one level.
 The result is often a reduction of the tree's height by one.
-While @fig:ZigZag appears somewhat different from @fig:AVLdouble, in fact the zigzag rotation is identical to the AVL tree double rotation.
 Zigzig promotions and single rotations do not typically reduce the height of the tree; they merely bring the newly accessed record toward the root.